Joining the Play

 “A kingthane?
 Who betrays my confidence?”
 Hardmar nearly bellowed.

 “My prince, I must warn you against being seen with this woman.
-We have just arrested her brother for treason, yet your association with her may cast his doubt into guilt.”
+We have just arrested her brother for treason, yet your association with her may cast his guilt into doubt.”

 “You arrested him,” the prince spoke coldly.
 “Without warning me.”